 As we've learned, with the many commitments we make in life, there are always risks and rewards.
 We're ready to take on the risks of farming each year and we're grateful for the rewarding harvest, our generous, flexible community, and the natural world around us.

-Jeff, Jen, Owen, Gavin, Arlet, Cleto, Riley, David, Yamany, and Silas
+Enjoy your share of the harvest, Jeff, Jen, Owen, Gavin, Arlet, Cleto, Riley, David, Yamany, and Silas

 Notes from the Farm Kitchen